marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 By pressing start, the lecturer initiates the first stage of the game.
 If a game consists of several stages, the start button for the next stage appears after pressing the start button for the first stage.

-The counter over the start button shows how many participants are currently logged in.
-There is no minimum number of participants required to start a game.

 If a game consists of several treatments and / or roles the participants will be placed into treatments / roles alternately.
 If the number of participants is not a multiple of the group size, the programme code FindPartnerDecision (see Elements) can be equipped with a random argument, so that no participants are excluded from the game.